lkcormack/rat-clustering/DataWranglingNotes.md

     - In other words, to calculates the movement stats, we can't include the sudden changes due to time drops.

 ## OMG, I'm so dumb.
+### solution to above

 I just realized that we can simply drop the NaNs (any frames where either x and y are NaN) and use the first difference of the frames column to identify the time drops and how much time was dropped.
 Like, we don't need a `for()` loop or complex logical indexing.

 ## Definitions

-Each time rats are released into the box, I'm calling that a "trial"
+Each time rats are released into the box, I'm calling that a "run" – a single video recording

 A set of identical trials (e.g. n=3 rats), I'm calling that that a "block"